Agile Nearshore Software Development: 2026 Guide & Benefits

 Communication and Collaboration

 Poor communication is the silent killer of outsourced projects.
 Establish a clear communication plan from day one.
 Use tools like Slack and Jira, set a cadence for regular meetings, and ensure there are several hours of overlapping work time each day.
-You can also consider these content management tools for remote teams.
+For tool recommendations, see collaboration tools for remote teams.

 Project Control and Governance